 This is where serious funding conversations start.

-If you need real payment security, performance support, or working capital tied to genuine trade flows, we can structure a bank-grade approach and coordinate with regulated counterparties where execution is required.
+If you need real payment security, performance support, or working capital tied to documented trade flows, we can structure a bank-grade approach and coordinate with regulated counterparties where execution is required.

 Submit A Commercial QueryDisclosure.
 FG Capital Advisors provides financial modelling, analytical, and advisory services.
 The firm does not originate, offer, or sell securities, loans, deposits, guarantees, or insurance products and does not accept client money.
 Any trade finance facility, standby letter of credit, guarantee, derivative, or investment product referenced on this page is carried out by regulated entities under their own licences, terms, and documentation.
 Trade and commodity structures involve credit, performance, operational, legal, market, and policy risk.
 Nothing on this page is a recommendation or a solicitation to enter into any transaction or to buy or sell any financial product.
 Any engagement with FG Capital Advisors is subject to internal approval, conflict checks, KYC and AML checks and sanctions screening where required, and the terms of a formal engagement letter.